vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 ## Open Questions

+None.

+## Answered Questions

-- Should we output events that can function similar to access logs for the Supervisor endoints?
+- Should we output events that can function similar to access logs for the Supervisor endpoints?
+  Yes (paragraphs above updated).
 - Should we try to somehow detect that a user is "root-like"?

-## Answered Questions

-None yet.
+Yes (paragraphs above updated).

 ## Implementation Plan